onkelbeh/openwbmqtt/README.md

 # openwbmqtt

 THIS is an fork based on the work of https://github.com/a529987659852/openwbmqtt!
+PLEASE USE THE ORIGINAL COMPONENT (which you will also find in HACS)

 Note: I provide this custom integration without any warranty.
 It lies in the responsability of each user to validate the functionality with his/her own openWB!